 - ✓ When any weatherization, health, or safety procedure requires working with line-voltage power, a licensed electrician must do the procedure. - ✓ Whenever working around wiring, use a non-contact voltage tester to determine whether circuits are live.
 Turn circuits off at circuit breakers as appropriate. - ✓ Inspect wiring, fuses, and circuit breakers to verify that wiring isn't overloaded.
-Maximum ampacity for 14-gauge wire is 15 amps and for 12-gauge wire is 20 amps.
+Maximum ampacity for 14-gauge wire is 15 amps and for 12-gauge wire is 20 amps. - ✓ Confirm that all wire splices are enclosed in electrical junction boxes.
+If you plan to cover a junction box with insulation, attach a flag to mark its location. - $\checkmark\,$ Don't allow metal insulation shields to contact wiring. - ✓ Verify that the electrical system is grounded to either a ground rod or to a metallic water pipe with an uninterrupted electrical connection to the ground. - ✓ If installing insulation, install S-type fuses where appropriate to prevent occupants from installing oversized fuses. - ✓ If installing insulation, perform a voltage-drop test to evaluate the size and condition of hidden wiring on older homes.

-- ✓ Confirm that all wire splices are enclosed in electrical junction boxes.
-If you plan to cover a junction box with insulation, attach a flag to mark its location. - ✓ Don't allow metal insulation shields to contact wiring. - ✓ Verify that the electrical system is grounded to either a ground rod or to a metallic water pipe with an uninterrupted electrical connection to the ground. - ✓ If installing insulation, install S-type fuses where appropriate to prevent occupants from installing oversized fuses. - ✓ When you doubt the safety of a building's electrical system, use a generator to power insulation blowers and other large power tools.
+✓ When you doubt the safety of a building's electrical system, use a generator to power insulation blowers and other large power tools.